 Sisters of Mercy Critical Concerns

-The Sisters of Mercy were founded out of a deep concern for the needs of persons who are poor.
-Today, we focus our ministry on those needs identified through our “critical concerns.”
-We address these concerns through prayer, our own communal life as a religion, education, advocacy with legislators and other leaders, and organizational engagement.
+The Sisters of Mercy were founded out of a deep concern for persons who are poor.
+Today, that commitment is focused in five “critical concerns” that we address through attention to personal and institutional choices, advocacy with legislators and other government leaders, and corporate engagement.
+Read more about our Critical Concerns below.

 - Immigration: Believing firmly in the dignity of every person, we work for just and humane immigration laws in the United States, address policies that push people to flee their countries, and examine the global impact of immigration.